buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 We design the gang to record gang status in scheduler memory, it has the `Bundles` field to store the gang's children by bundle name.
 We can also find BundleInfo from `PodToBundleMap` field according to the pod's NamespacedName.
-We can check the `ResourceSatisfied` field to see if the gang is already has the minNum assumed pods in each bundle.
+We can check the `ResourceSatisfied` field to see if the gang is already has the minimum number assumed pods in each bundle.

 It should be noted that, if the resource accumulation conditions of gang are met, then some pods failed in the process of binding;
 Or some bound pods are preempted\rescheduled, should the constraints of gang still be effective in the process of resource reallocation?